Special offer

 • Business taxes, dues, fees, and licenses

-• Capital cost allowance, such as depreciation on capital assets in your company
+• Capital cost allowance, such as depreciation of a building, furniture, or equipment

-• Insurance costs, such as building, vehicle, and liability insurance coverage
+• Insurance costs, such as premiums on buildings, machinery, and equipment

-• Interest fees, such as the interest paid on money borrowed to start your business
+• Interest fees, such as the interest paid on money borrowed for your business

 • Property taxes